Updated: June 2018

 How do taxes impact the cost of my medical expenses?

 As a business owner, you receive income from your corporation.
 In Canada, we have a progressive tax structure.
 Meaning the more income you make, the more the government takes.
 Your marginal income tax rate will have a significant effect on the total cost of your medical expenses.
 Your marginal tax rate is the combination of your provincial tax rate and the federal rate.

-Below you can see the different tax rates for increasing levels of T4 income in Ontario.
-The “After Tax Factor” column on the right is the gross amount you must earn to bring home $1 after-tax for that particular tax bracket.
+In the below table, you can see the different tax rates for increasing levels of T4 income in Ontario.
+The “After Tax Factor” column on the right is the gross amount you must earn to bring home $1.00 after-tax for that particular tax bracket.

-The diagram above illustrates the concept.
+The diagram above illustrates the before and after tax concept.
 If you earn $100,000 and have a marginal tax rate of 43%, you will have to gross $1.78 to get $1 in your pocket.